dustykat/p4e/docs/introduction/introduction.md

     arithmetic mean =  30.95

 Reading from a file, is a bit more complicated.
-We need to create a connection to the file, then read the contents into our script, then put the contents into the `xlist`
+We need to create a connection to the file, then read the contents into our script, then put the contents into the `xlist`.
+Here we just show how to in primative python, later in the book we have a deeper discussion of data files.
+The data file must reside in the same directory as the notebook, or we have to supply the path to the file.

 **Download** (right-click, save target as ...) the data file `data.txt` from: [https://3.137.111.182/p4e/introduction/data.txt](https://3.137.111.182/p4e/introduction/data.txt)

+Assuming the file is located in the same directory as the notebook, we modify our script to read the file anbd put values into our list

 ```python